thankmelater23/MyFitZ/README.md

 ---
 ## **❗️Terms Of Use❗** <a id="Terms-Of-Use"></a>
-- MyFitZ is an app in production and the source code is not to be used to distribute.
+- MyFitZ is an app in production, the source code is not to be used for other porjects or to distribute.
 - It is open source and open to modifications, suggestions
-- It's also available for potential clients to view my ability to create an app and the surrounding business
+- It's also available for potential clients to view my ability to develope an app and everything that around it.
 ___

 ## **🛠Instalation** <a id="Instalation"></a>